rhyslwells/Data-Archive/content/Drafts/Building a data team.md

 aliases:
 category:
 ---
+# Establishing a Data Culture

+Points I want to make:

 - Start building a data team once you understand why you need one in the first place.